CA.L2-3.12.2

 Assessor: "When you find a security deficiency, what is your process for fixing it?"

-You: “We document the finding, create a remediation plan with a target date based on severity, and track progress in Jira.
-High-severity items are fixed within 30 days.”
-[Pull up remediation policy and a sample Jira project]
+"We document the finding, create a remediation plan with a target date based on severity, and track progress in Jira.
+[Pull up remediation policy and a sample Jira project] Here's our policy and a sample project."

 Assessor: "Show me three deficiencies from the past six months with their remediation plans."

-You: [Pull up three Jira tickets.
-Each shows the finding date, plan description, assigned owner, due date, and closed date with verification]
+"Here are three from this quarter.
+[Pull up three Jira tickets] Each one shows the finding date, plan description, assigned owner, due date, and closure with verification."

 Assessor: "This one was due on January 15th but closed on January 18th.
 What caused the delay?"

-You: “The patch required a server restart, which was scheduled for after hours on the 17th.
-Verification was completed the next morning.”
-[Pull up the plan notes or change log showing the delay was documented]
+"The patch required a server restart, which was scheduled for after hours on the 17th.
+Verification was completed the next morning.
+[Pull up the plan notes showing the delay was documented]"

 This guide is for reference only and does not replace official CMMC documentation or professional compliance advice.